 When you position the device for use as the compass, NE shows the Provider as Compass.
 When you use Geobeam, the Provider shows as "Geobeam."

 When the Heading item on the Nearby screen is checked, NE announces the heading and continually updates it as you move.
 This heading is derived by comparing the location of the last reading with the position of the current reading.
 This means that in order to get a heading from GPS, you must be moving.

 The Heading tells you the direction in which you are moving.
 Nearby Explorer uses that information to determine which streets you are approaching.
 When you stop moving, the heading is undefined, and Nearby Explorer uses "None" to describe this status.

-In addition to obtaining heading information from the GPS, it is possible to use the compass to obtain a heading.
+In addition to obtaining heading information from the GPS, it is possible to use the compass to announce the direction you are facing.